Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 # Introduction:

-The MTE Relay Server is a NodeJS application that decodes and proxies HTTP payloads from client applications encoded by Eclypses MTE Software.
+The MTE API Relay Container is a NodeJS application that encodes and proxies HTTP payloads to another MTE API Relay Container, which decodes and proxies the request to another API Service.
 The Eclypses MTE is a compiled software library combining quantum-resistant algorithms with proprietary, patented techniques to encode data.
-A common use case for the MTE is to import Eclypses' client-side NPM package into a web application to encode data-in-transit and the MTE Relay Server to pair, decode, and proxy the request to the intended recipient.
-The MTE Relay has been used in payment gateways to secure the creation of payments, as a VPN replacement for analytics dashboards, and orchestrated in highly-available enterprise environments.
+A common use case for the MTE API Relay is to add an MTE translation layer of security to HTTP Requests being made across the open internet (Example: A server-side application calls a third-party API service).

 # Table of Contents
 - [Customer Deployment](#customer-deployment)